BLUES FANS, MUSICIANS, SOCIETIES AND FELLOW MUSIC TRAVELERS

 NEW BLUES GIGS & FESTIVALS?

-I'm ALWAYS looking for Blues gigs, festivals and related events that you know about but aren't shown in "Who's On...".
-If you have information about a fest, upcoming gig or Blues event drop me a line with the who, where, when and other details and I'll consider adding it to the next edition!
-If you know of a CHANGE (date, location, artists appearing) in a listed event not shown in the latest edition that will STILL be relevant in the NEXT please let me know.
+I'm STILL looking for any Blues gigs, festivals and related events that you know about that aren't reflected in the latest "Who's On...".
+If you have information about an event, upcoming gig or Blues happening - PLEASE - drop me a line with the who, where, when and other details and I'll consider adding it to the next edition!
+If you know of a CHANGE (date, location, artists appearing) in a listed event not shown in the latest edition that will STILL be relevant in the NEXT please let me know as well.
+This goes double for Blues/Blues Rock bands in or not shown in "Who's On..."!

 BLUES RADIO CHARTS:

-The Summer Blues Festival season is winding down but there are STILL a few left to go.
-I've added MANY a fest to the attachment showing at least the name, date/s and location including a few a bit further away around the Midwest - events in Ohio, Indiana and the Dakota's - locations that can be reached in about a day's drive.
-PLUS I've added even MORE Canadian festivals for those looking for a International Blues road trip without flying over an ocean.
-Know I don't have em' all but there's just not enough time.
+Not much left in our neck of the woods Blues Festival wise but there are STILL a few left - all indoor - to go.
+Earlier this year I added MANY a fest showing at least the name, date/s and location including a few a bit further away around the Midwest - events in Ohio, Indiana and the Dakota's - locations that can be reached in about a day's drive.
+In addition MORE Canadian festivals were added for any of you looking for a International Blues road trip without flying over the pond.
 See the attached for details on the remaining festivals as outlined above.

 WAUSAU AREA MUSIC: